puzzle/dagger-techlab/content/en/docs/01/1.3/_index.md

 Dagger solves more than the "push-and-pray" problem in CI.
 It also introduces a way for developers to directly write tests in the coding language they are comfortable in by utilizing software developement kits (SDKs).
-At the moment Dagger offers SDKs for the following coding languages: Go, Python, Typescript, PHP and the newest addition (in beta) [Java](https://dagger.io/blog/java-sdk).
+At the moment Dagger offers SDKs for the following coding languages: Go, Python, Typescript, PHP (experimental), Rust (experimental) and the newest addition [Java](https://dagger.io/blog/java-sdk) (experimental).

 The Dagger SDKs translate your code/functions internally into GraphQL API calls to communicate with the DAG in the Dagger RunTime.